National Bus Company (UK): Bus manufacture

-The NBC inherited from the Transport Holding Company 75% shareholdings in chassis manufacturer Bristol Commercial Vehicles and body builder Eastern Coach Works.
-In 1969 NBC formed a joint venture with British Leyland (who owned the other 25% of Bristol and ECW), by means of which British Leyland became a 50% owner of the NBC's manufacturing companies.
+The NBC inherited 75% shareholdings in chassis manufacturer Bristol Commercial Vehicles and body builder Eastern Coach Works (ECW) from the Transport Holding Company.
+In 1969, NBC formed a joint venture with British Leyland (which owned the other 25% of Bristol and ECW); British Leyland became a 50% owner of the NBC's manufacturing companies.
 The joint venture designed and built a new single-deck bus, the Leyland National.
-The first was delivered in 1972, and it remained in production until 1986.
-The National was also available to other bus operators.
-In 1982 NBC sold its 50% interest in the joint venture (including Bristol and ECW) to British Leyland.
+The first was delivered in 1972 and it remained in production until 1986; it was also available to other bus operators.
+In 1982, NBC sold its 50% interest in the joint venture (including Bristol and ECW) to British Leyland.

 Service reforms

-In the late 1970s and early 1980s services were reviewed under a process known within instigator Midland Red as the Viable Network Project and subsequently more generally as the "Market Analysis Project" (MAP).
-This followed on from the West Oxfordshire Market Analysis Project conducted in 1975 by the newly formed Public Transport Unit of Oxfordshire County Council.
-With an all-county remit Oxfordshire included services from the Banbury area running into the West Oxfordshire survey area.
+In the late 1970s and early 1980s, services were reviewed under a process known within instigator Midland Red as the Viable Network Project and subsequently more generally as the Market Analysis Project (MAP).
+This followed on from the West Oxfordshire Market Analysis Project conducted in 1975, by the newly formed Public Transport Unit of Oxfordshire County Council.
+With an all-county remit, Oxfordshire included services from the Banbury area running into the West Oxfordshire survey area.
 Having assisted in the programme and been fully informed as to the findings, the Midland Red Area Manager (Brian Barrett) was able to recommend that the programme should be extended elsewhere within National Bus Company.

-Conscious of the very limited information on their market (their passengers), NBC extended the programme throughout the areas served by the subsidiary Companies.
-Each company carefully considered its existing and potential new demands, surveyed both on and off bus, and recast local networks to reflect the results, indicating to local authorities those services requiring subsidy.
-As part of the MAP local area identities were invariably introduced, with new fleet names applied to buses, bus stops, timetables and publicity.
+Conscious of the very limited information on their market (their passengers), NBC extended the programme throughout the areas served by the subsidiary companies.
+Each company carefully considered its existing and potential new demands, surveyed both on and off bus, and recast local networks to reflect the results; they indicated to local authorities those services requiring subsidy.
+As part of the MAP, local area identities were invariably introduced, with new fleet names applied to buses, bus stops, timetables and publicity.
 The process culminated in the splitting of several larger NBC subsidiaries.